javalikescript/luaclibs/README.md

 Install the [tools](https://github.com/raspberrypi/tools) on a Linux OS

-Get the Bluetooth library from your Raspberry Pi
+Get the Bluetooth library from your Raspberry Pi and export the following variables

 ```bash
 export PATH=$HOME/raspberry/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin:$PATH